Content Standards

 Reporting safety violations is essential to ensuring your safety and protecting the broader Cantina community.
 If you encounter content on Cantina that you believe violates this policy, follow these steps to report it.
 In addition, if you find yourself in a room where content of this nature is being shared, report it and consider removing yourself from the space.

-If someone is sharing or threatening to share intimate images of you or someone else, the most effective way to notify us is by emailing our Trust & Safety team on support@cantina.com with links and screenshots of the specific post or comment containing the images or threats.
+If someone is sharing or threatening to share intimate images of you or someone else, you can also notify us by using this form or by emailing our Trust & Safety team on support@cantina.com.
+Be sure to include links and screenshots of the specific post or comment containing the images or threats.

 Additional resources